Harvard-MolSys-Lab/dynamic-workbench/help/nodal.md

 Note: The nodal compiler generates a bunch of files, so it's recommended that you place each nodal system in a folder by itself.

+DyNAMiC actually uses a [JSON](http://json.org/)-based input format, called DyNAML.
+You can enter DyNAML directly using the DyNAML editor application, or you can design custom DyNAML motifs from within workbench.
+The DyNAML language is described in [this whitepaper](/etc/papers/nodal.pdf).

 Adding Nodes
 -------------